 Frank Alabiso, PhD is a licensed psychologist with over 30 years of clinical experience.
 His practice is directed to individuals requiring long term and reconstructive psychotherapy.
 He is a Fellow of the American Orthopsychiatric Association and is certified by the American Board of Psychological Specialties.

-Adam Keller Ashton, M.D. has been a Clinical Professor of Psychiatry with the Jacobs School of Medicine and Biomedical Sciences in Buffalo, NY, is distinguished fellow of the American Psychiatric Association along with working in full-time private practice with Suburban Psychiatric Associates.
+Adam Keller Ashton, M.D., M.S., DFAPA has served as Clinical Professor of Psychiatry with the Jacobs School of Medicine and Biomedical Sciences, is a distinguished life fellow of the American Psychiatric Association along with working in full-time private practice as a partner with Suburban Psychiatric Associates.
 He has over 100 published book chapters, abstracts, posters and articles and has written extensively for psychiatric journals on treatment-induced sexual dysfunction.
-He is certified by both the National Football League and Major League Baseball an ADHD evaluator.
-He has lectured widely, having given over 2000 presentations and has been an invited guest lecturer at numerous national symposia.
-He has spoken on behalf of 37 pharmaceutical and medical education companies in addition to the American Psychiatric Association.
-He also was awarded the 2007 State University of New York at Buffalo Department of Psychiatry teaching award for outstanding contributions to medical student education, the Sandoz Award in recognition of superior academic achievement and contribution to health care and the first ever Buffalo Medical Group award for contributions to my profession and community.
+He is certified by both the National Football League and Major League Baseball as an ADHD evaluator.
+He has lectured widely, having given over 2400 presentations and has been an invited guest lecturer at numerous national symposia.
+He has spoken on behalf of over 40 pharmaceutical and medical education companies in addition to the American Psychiatric Association.
+Dr. Ashton also was awarded the 2007 State University of New York at Buffalo Department of Psychiatry teaching award for outstanding contributions to medical student education, the Sandoz Award in recognition of superior academic achievement and contribution to health care and the first ever Buffalo Medical Group award for contributions to my profession and community.
 He has been named to America’s Top Doctors 18 times.

 Dr. Ashton received his Bachelor’s degree from Cornell University’s College of Arts and Sciences.
 He received his medical degree from the State University of New York at Buffalo School of Medicine after completing his Master’s degree at the same facility.
 He was elected to Alpha Omega Alpha national medical honor society.
 He completed his residency in psychiatry also at the State University of New York at Buffalo, where he was Chief Resident, with subsequent training in sex therapy at the Robert Wood Johnson School of Medicine in New Jersey.